A workflow is a sequence of steps describing the lifecycle of the document.

-In AODocs, each workflow step is called a Workflow State.
+In AODocs, each workflow step is called a workflow state.

-As a library administrators, you can:
+As a library administrator, you can:

-|Create a new Workflow|
+|Create a new workflow|

-|Create and configure Workflow States|
+|Create and configure workflow states|

 Tip: Help yourself with our specifications document: Flowchart - Definition of the Workflow States and Workflow transitions

 Learn more here: Assessment of your business need > Define Workflow States and Workflow Transitions